Saturday, June 27, 2026

 In 1974, I was in London with my cousin Geoff during the Cup.
 We watched a ton of games on TV mostly being astounded by Gert Muller's ability to turn, move the defense man out of place, and to shoot and score.
 He was predictable but unstoppable and led the Germans to victory.
 At the time, I was playing high school soccer.

 In 1978, my Dad took my brothers and me to Comsat Labs, which he ran, to see the World Cup final.
 At that time, it was not broadcast in the USA but Comsat had a direct satellite feed and lots of international types committed to see the game.
-The TV was small and blurry, there were maybe 50 us trying to see it.
+The TV was small and blurry, there were maybe 50 of us trying to watch the game.
 Argentina beat the Netherlands who were pioneering the Total Football strategy.
 At the time, I was playing college soccer.

 In April of 1981, while in the Peace Corps, I travelled with my team - St Colombe de Sangmelima - up to Yaounde to watch the Cameroonian team - The Indomnitable Lions - play their final qualification match against Zaire.
-They won and qualified for the 1982 World Cup and as many locals told me when I was there.
-While you come from the USA - a military superpower - we come from Cameroon which is an International Football Superpower!
+They won and qualified for the 1982 World Cup and as many locals said to me after they qualified for the finals: While you come from the USA - a military superpower - we come from Cameroon which is an International Football Superpower!

 St Colombe de Sangmelima